lbergami/data-architecture/01-Data-Architecture-Foundations/Notes.md

 **Normalization**
 * Data normalization is a method of **reorganizing data** for use in a relational database.
-* It is the most preferred choice fro transactional-based work, given that increased writing speed and saves memory, enforcing data ointegrity.
+* It is the most preferred choice fro transactional-based work, given that increases writing speed and saves memory, enforcing data integrity.
+The downside of normalized data is that they are not easy to read and they may require significant work to answer to simple queries.
 * Normalizing data to the *3rd Normal Form (3NF)* is the most common normalization form when working with transactional data.
 * To get to data normalized to the 3NF, the steps are:
   *  Data need to be in 1NF: